Traditional Firepower in the Modern Age: The M1A Lineup

 For improved control of the rifle, the CQB stock uses an AK-style pistol grip.
 Further, it includes a Picatinny rail at the 3, 6 and 9 o’clock positions.
 For adding a light, bipod or other accessory, these rails are invaluable.
 The stock also has QD sockets for attaching a sling both fore and aft on each side of the gun.

 Should you want to run a red dot sight, the CQB model also comes with a special mount for attaching the optic to the stripper clip guide.
-Without a doubt, this rifle provides the most flexibility in the line for tactical applications.
+Without a doubt, this rifle provides the most flexibility in the line for customization and tactical applications.

 The final gun in this series is the M1A Tanker.
 With inspiration coming from the T26 Tanker variant of the M1 Garand rifle, this .308 rifle has many of the same features as the standard M1A SOCOM 16 but is fitted with a classic walnut stock instead of a synthetic one.
 For anyone who has an appreciation of history – like me – this gun will appeal to you.